nicoder/hoverbear.github.io/_posts/2014-08-12-Option-Monads-in-Rust.md

 > So why not just have `null`?
 What does an `Option` monad provide that's more?

 That's a very good question.
-What are the benefits of this idiom?
+What are the benefits of this paradigm?

 * **You must handle all possible returns, or lack thereof.** The compiler will emit errors if you don't appropriately handle an `Option`.
 You can't just *forget* to handle the `None` (or 'null') case.
 * **Null doesn't exist.** It's immediately apparent to readers and consumers which functions might not return a meaningful value.
 Attempting to use a value from an `Option` without handling it results in a compiler error.